Richard Arcara: Early life and education

-Born in Buffalo, New York, Arcara graduated from Canisius High School in 1958, received a Bachelor of Arts from St. Bonaventure University in 1962, and received a Juris Doctor from Villanova University School of Law in 1965.
-He was a Captain in the United States Army, Military Police Corps from 1966 to 1967.
+Arcara was born in Buffalo, New York.
+He graduated from Canisius High School in 1958, received a Bachelor of Arts from St. Bonaventure University in 1962, and received a Juris Doctor from Villanova University School of Law in 1965.
+He was a captain in the United States Army, Military Police Corps from 1966 to 1967.

-Legal career
+Career

 He was in private practice in Buffalo from 1968 to 1969.
 He joined the office of the United States Attorney of the Western District of New York in 1969, first as an Assistant United States Attorney until 1973, then as a First Assistant United States Attorney from 1973 to 1974, finally becoming the district's United States Attorney from 1975 to 1981.
 He was then Erie County, New York District Attorney from January 1, 1982 to May 31, 1988.

-Judicial service
+Federal judicial service

 On August 7, 1987, Arcara was nominated by President Ronald Reagan to a seat on the United States District Court for the Western District of New York vacated by Judge John T. Elfvin, who assumed senior status.
 Arcara was confirmed by the United States Senate on February 19, 1988, and received his commission on February 22, 1988.
 He served as Chief Judge of the district from 2003 to 2010.
 He assumed senior status on January 3, 2015.